-Given any y, we can write its integral as
+Given any expression, say y, we write its indefinite integral as

 Alternatively, click here to find Questions by Topic and scroll down to all past INTEGRATION questions to practice some more.